-OSHKOSH STUDENT ASSOCIATION COMMITTEE ON THE USP
+OSHKOSH STUDENT ASSOCIATION (OSA) COMMITTEE ON THE USP

-Your Peer Mentor is a resource, ready to help you transition to University life.
+Your Peer Mentor is a resource, ready to help you transition to university life.

 What is a Peer Mentor?

 Peer Mentors are students who are trained and ready to help first-year students become familiar with academic life at UW Oshkosh.
-They have been chosen because of their success as a student and leader on campus.
+They have been chosen because of their success as a student and leadership on campus.
 They are here to help you succeed in your first year and beyond.